Maxwella10/multinational-retail-data-centralisation/README.md

 Removing columns that does not have any meaningful data

+## Create the database schema

+Develop the star-based schema of the PostgreSQL database, ensuring that columns have the correct data types.
+Use SQL (executed via SQLAlchemy) to:

+    Update data types for selected columns
+    Derive columns using CASE/WHEN: e.g. create weight class column based on weight Set primary keys and foreign keys

 ## Data Loading

 Once the data is cleaned, all these dataframes are stored in the sales_data database as tables in pgAdmin 4.
 We use SQL to query these tables